easyuc/EasyUC/uc-dsl/src/README.txt

 (If you get to a state where ocamlbuild is complaining, running ./build-cleanup and then ./build often fixes the problem.)

+You may want to add ../bin/ucdsl to your shell's search PATH.
+Run `ucdsl -help` for information about how to invoke the tool.

 - - - - the rest of this file is in flux - - - -

 to build makeTestCase: